 Anesthetic gas scavenging machines comprise a gas collection assembly that contains tubes connected to adjustable pressure limiting (APL) valve and vent relief valve; transfer tubing; scavenging interface; gas disposal tubing, used for carrying gas from interface to disposal assembly; and gas disposal assembly.

 The scavenger interface is a critical component of the machine and helps protect the breathing circuit from excessive positive or negative pressure.
 The scavenger machines can also be distinguished based on the type of interface, which can be either open or closed.
 The open interface design is often seen in the newer gas machines.
 These interfaces are open to the room and rely on continuous suction.
 Closed interfaces, however, make use of valves and are often seen in older machines.

 Mode of Operation

 The most commonly used scavenging systems are passive scavenging machines.
 The system takes advantage of the positive pressure of the gas in the anesthetic machine to forward the waste anesthetic gases to the scavenging device.
-Use of discharge tubing, room ventilation, and activated charcoal adsorption canisters are the commonly found passive configurations in a laboratory set-up.
+The use of discharge tubing, room ventilation, and activated charcoal adsorption canisters are the commonly found passive configurations in a laboratory setup.